golang/proposal/design/12416-cgo-pointers.md

 preserving the following invariant:

-* The Go garbage collector must be aware of the location of all Go pointers; a known number of pointers may be temporarily *visible to C code*, meaning that they exist in an area that the garbage collector can not see, and may not be modified or released.
+* The Go garbage collector must be aware of the location of all Go pointers, except for a known set of pointers that are temporarily *visible to C code*.
+  The pointers visible to C code exist in an area that the garbage collector can not see, and the garbage collector may not modify or release them.

 It is impossible to break this invariant in Go code that does not import "unsafe" and does not call C.